PoovarasanM29/CoffeeShop/README.md

 # CoffeeShop
--Created a landing Page
+-----Created a landing Page
--Simple Shop Website called Coffee Shop
+-----Simple Shop Website called Coffee Shop
--HTML & Little CSS are used
+-----HTML & Little CSS are used
--It was Developed during learning period.
+-----It was Developed during learning period.